jgcastro89/EarthMod/README.md

 # EarthMod
 Visualization tool for geophysical data (gravity, magnetics, etc) and any 3D dataset where contourmaps, and heat maps need to be produced.
 The tool can take input files with 3 columns (x,y,z) in text format or csv.
+To start using the dashboard type "python EarthMod_gui.py" into a terminal window.

 This tool requres the instalation of pyqtgraph